gaurav-raz/gaurav-raz/README.md

 - 👋 Hi, I’m @gaurav-raz
 - 👀 I’m interested in Machine learning and AI incorporation with forestry
 - 🌱 I’m currently learning Machine learning algorithms ( ANN, CNN, RNN and LSTM )
-- 💞️ I’m looking to collaborate on use of Machine Learning in Forest Economics and Timber/Tree biometrics
+- 💞️ I’m looking to collaborate on use of Machine Learning in natural resource management
 - 📫 How to reach me linkedin.com/in/gauravrajbaral/

 <!---